-POLICY RES2: NEW DEVELOPMENT OUTSIDE OF EDGMOND VILLAGE
+POLICY RES2: NEW HOUSING DEVELOPMENT OUTSIDE EDGMOND VILLAGE

-In order to preserve the current built form of the village, its rural character and identity, to protect the surrounding countryside, prevent further ribbon development and possible merging with other built-up areas, new housing development will be strongly resisted in the open countryside around Edgmond Village.
-In accordance with policies RES5 and E3 exceptions may be made for suitable appropriate affordable housing schemes and, within the curtilage of Harper Adams University, appropriately designed and located new development.
+In order to preserve the current built form of the village, its rural character and identity, protect the surrounding countryside, prevent further ribbon development, and possible merging with other built up areas; new open market housing development will be strongly resisted in the open countryside around Edgmond Village, Edgmond Marsh and Harper Adams University.
+In accordance with policies RES5 and E3, exceptions may be made for suitable appropriate affordable housing schemes and, within the development boundary of Harper Adams University, appropriately designed and located new development.